LuckyStar04/TechBlogCore/README.md

 ### Install Database

-You can install both MySQL & MariaDB:
+You can install either MySQL or MariaDB:

 ```sh
 sudo yum install mariadb-server